Fleli/SwiftParse/README.md

 ### The `class` statement

-Finally, `class` statements are used whenever several optional and required items should be grouped together to form one non-terminal.
+`class` statements are used whenever several optional and required items should be grouped together to form one non-terminal.
 In a programming language, this will usually be a good fit for the different statement types.
 Each line in a `class` statement starts with either `?` (for optional items) or `!` (for required items).
 An arbitrary number of items can be written per line.
 Different lines are independent, but if two items are on the same (optional) line, either zero or both must be matched.
 For instance, the parser will match `let a` and `let a: Int`, but not `let a:` if a Swift-like declaration is defined as follows:

 ```
 class Declaration {